UKRSE/UKRSE.github.io/conf2016_diversity.md

 If the matter is especially urgent, please call/contact any of these individuals:

-Rob Haines (Chair) robert.haines@manchester.ac.uk Catherine Jones (Diversity chair) catherine.jones@stfc.ac.uk Alys Brett (Talks co-chair) alys.brett@ukaea.uk
+* Robert Haines (Chair) robert.haines@manchester.ac.uk
+* Catherine Jones (Diversity chair) catherine.jones@stfc.ac.uk
+* Alys Brett (Talks co-chair) alys.brett@ukaea.uk
-Simon Hettrick (Talks co-chair) s.hettrick@software.ac.uk
+* Simon Hettrick (Talks co-chair) s.hettrick@software.ac.uk

-Conference staff will be happy to help participants contact hotel/venue security or local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the conference.
+Conference staff will be happy to help participants contact venue security or local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the conference.
 We value your attendance.

 This Code of Conduct was forked from the example policy from the Geek Feminism wiki, created by the Ada Initiative and other volunteers. which is under a Creative Commons Zero license.